DACA UPDATE - October 7, 2022

 The ruling is a disappointment for the nearly 100,000 class members whose applications are stuck in limbo.
 This ruling shows the Biden administration refuses to do things they could have done, such as allowing people whose DACA expired more than one year ago to renew or process further the applications of first-time applicants whose applications are now pending.
 However, the decision does not change the status quo.

-Does this change the DACA program?
+Does the New York court’s August 3, 2022 order change the DACA program?

 What does this mean for first-time DACA applicants?